TheLostHomeyAppRepositories/us.jamisonbennett.apps.tp-link.managed-switch/README.md

 - TP-Link TL-SG116E
 - TP-Link TL-SG1024E
 - Additional TP-Link easy smart switch devices

+Support may require the Easy Smart Switch hardware versions and latest firmware.

 ## Installation
 1. **Install the App**: Search for "TP-Link Managed Switch" in the Homey app store and install it.